 Initially, a novel model-building SLAM system is presented.
 This system performs online construction of sparse wireframe models and uses them to simultaneously track the location of a camera in real time.
 The system combines existing robust techniques for model-based tracking with recursive 3-D line estimation and generates a model that could be used as the basis for a higher level map representation.

 In order to extend the model-building approach, a state reduction method is proposed that introduces structure into a fully correlated visual SLAM system.
 Higher level structure is discovered concurrently with normal SLAM operation and incorporated in a rigorous manner which maintains the important correlations between features.
-This is achieved using a bottom-up process, in which subsets of low level features are ‘folded in’ to a parameterisation of the higher level feature.
+This is achieved using a bottom-up process, in which subsets of low level features are a??folded ina?? to a parameterisation of the higher level feature.
 The method is demonstrated for the specific cases of discovering and incorporating planes and lines from low level point and edgelet features.
 The online discovery of structure in this method provides a novel form of interaction that can be exploited in augmented reality (AR) applications and is difficult to achieve with other systems.

 In the final part of the work, an analysis of the state reduction method in simulation demonstrates that it is possible to incorporate structure without compromising the consistency and accuracy of the underlying SLAM system.
 Comparison against two nonlinear equality constraint enforcement algorithms shows that the state reduction approach is able to avoid the overhead of applying explicit constraints every frame, enabling it to operate in real time.